 Ideally, the summary should encapsulate all the notable events that happened in the reporting period without being too bogged down in small details.
 We usually include the following:

 - Completed Tasks.
 In this section, we usually include items such as articles completed and links earned as part of link-building projects, with corresponding URLs where applicable.
 We also include completed tasks for one-off projects, site development projects, social media marketing efforts, and so on.

 - Milestones and Highlights.
 If some notable milestones or events happened during the reporting period, the summary section is where they are usually included.

 - References and Links.
 Data sources and links are always included in anything presented in the report.
 This makes the report more credible and may also help the client better contextualize the project.

 This is where we tell the client about the tasks and notable events that are expected in the next reporting period.
 We usually include the following:

 - Ongoing Projects.
-Information on ongoing projects, short-term goals, and tasks are included here.
+Information on ongoing projects, short-term goals, and tasks is included here.

 - Roadblocks.
 Sometimes, tasks and targets are not always completed on time.
 These can be included in this section along with a brief explanation of why the goals were not met, along with potential solutions for resolving the issue.

 As an SEO agency, it’s our goal to increase meaningful site traffic and conversions.
 We normally include the following reports: